braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/non_native/handling_unkown_phone_numbers.md

 Braze can automatically create a user when a user with a new phone number responds with a `START` or `STOP` (or any other variation of these keywords).
 When creating the user, Braze will set their phone field with the [E.164][e.164] number provided by our SMS provider.
 In addition, the [User Alias][ualink] ('phone') will be set with the same value.<br><br>Customers can use the [User Attributes Object][uaolink] in tandem with the [Track Endpoint][telink] to find users based on their alias and set an `external_id`.

-## Opt-In/Out and Custom Keyword Workflow for Unknown Numbers
+## Opt-in/out and custom keyword workflow for unknown numbers

 Braze automatically addresses an unknown number in one of three ways:
 1. If an opt-in keyword is texted: